Lima, Peru: What to pack, what to wear, and when to go [2024]

 Travel voltage adapter

-A plug adapter that supports outlet types A and C. Make sure to choose the right kind.
-Many adapters available are simply plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and C. Ensure that you pick the right type.
+Most adapters currently available are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

 Airplane phone mount